logo

 John Clare

-He made his will on May 27, 1720 in Jamaica, New York.
+John made his will on May 27, 1720 in Jamaica, New York.
 He left £6 to his nephew, Nicholas Everett.
 He left his nephew, Richard Everett, his land on the south side of the highway.
 His wife was allowed to live in the house and to use the barn, orchard, and the land adjoining, on the north side of the highway if she did not remarry.
-After she died, his personal estate was to be divided between his sister's children, Richard, Hannah, George and Nicholas, and Elizabeth Omfris, Mary Roberts, Sarah Croxson, John Wells and Susanah Skidmore

 Queens County, New York is on Long Island.
 Jamaica was called Rustdorp by the Dutch.
 It was originally settled by English settlers from neighboring Hempstead.
 Hempstead was founded in 1644 by emigrants led by Reverend Richard Denton.
 Jamaica and Hempstead are now in Nassau County.

-When the colonists arrived in America they continued to use British monetary units, namely the pound, shilling and pence for which £1 equalled 20s and 1s equalled 12d.
-The form lb is actually an abbreviation of the Latin word libra. li and £ were also used as abbreviations.
+American colonists continued to use British monetary units, namely the pound, shilling and pence for which £1 (or li) equalled 20s and 1s equalled 12d.
 In 1792 the dollar was established as the basic unit of currency.
+Encyclopedia of British and Early American Coins

 May 27, 1720.